Tangerine-Community/Tangerine/docs/data-collector/p2p/p2p-sync.md

+## The p2p Feature is no longer functioning.

+The p2p feature has been removed from Tangerine.
+It was never widely used in our deployments.
+Since one of the library dependencies was outdated and included some delendencies that could have security issues, we decided to remove this feature.

+This information remain in case there is interest in restoring this feature.

 # Using P2P Sync for Offline Data Transfer

 Use the P2P sync feature to transfer data between two or more tablets without an Internet connection.